 - Trial exhibits

 Different lawyers may handle these fees in different ways.
-Some might charge you upfront for these costs as they come, while others might take on the costs themselves and then deduct them from your settlement at the end of the case.
+For example, some might charge you upfront for these costs as they come, while others might take on the costs themselves and then deduct them from your settlement at the end of the case.

-You’ll also need to get clear on whether or not you will still be responsible for any of these costs if you do not win any settlement.
+You’ll also need to clarify whether or not you will still be responsible for any of these costs if you do not win any settlement.
 That’s something else to ask during the consultation.
-To schedule a FREE consultation with one of our experienced lawyers at John Foy & Associates, call us at (404) 400-4000 or contact us online today.

 When a Lawyer is Worth What They Charge